-Separate resolutions are proposed at general meetings on each substantially separate issue, including the re-election of individual Directors particularly the INED - Dr. Loke Yu alias Loke Hoi Lam and Mr. Mak Shiu Chung, Godfrey to be re-elected at the 2021 AGM, as they have been the INEDs for more than 9 years.
+Separate resolutions are proposed at general meetings on each substantially separate issue, including the re-election of individual Directors.

 The circular to shareholders dispatched together with the annual report includes relevant details of proposed resolutions, including biographies of each candidates standing for re-election.
 In order to comply with the Listing Rules and CG Code as well, the forthcoming AGM will be held with voting by way of a poll and that all shareholders will be given a notice for 20 clear business day or 21 days (whichever is later).
 The results of the poll in general meetings from time to time will be published on website of the Company and HKEx.